-Cloud complexity management (CCM): A new year, a new problem Bookmark has been added
+Cloud complexity management (CCM): A new year, a new problem has been saved

 Cloud complexity management (CCM): A new year, a new problem